dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/dceframe.md

 ## pixelFormat

 The property stores the pixel format of the image.
 The property value is one of the Enumeration value of `ImagePixelFormat`.
 Currently, the image output formats of `DCEFrame` are NV21 or ARGB_8888.
-View more in Dynamsoft Barcode Reader Enumeration [`ImagePixelFormat`]({{site.enumerations}}image-pixel-format.html)
+View more in [`EnumImagePixelFormat`]({{ site.enumerations }}image-pixel-format.html?src=ios)

 ```objectivec
 NSInteger pixelFormat